damienaicheh/azure-devops-yaml-generator/README.md

 ## Known Issues

-Back button increase the total steps number.
+- Back button increase the total steps number.
+- You need to open a folder to let the extension save the file in it.

 ## Release Notes